-A request from a parent or caregiver for a review must be made in writing within seven (7) calendar days of the notification of the recommendation to cancel and forwarded to the Principal, who in turn will send it to the Chair of the Board for a decision as soon as reasonably practicable.
+A request from a parent or caregiver for a review must be made in writing within seven (7) days of the notification of the recommendation to terminate and forwarded to the Principal, who in turn will send it to the Chair of the Board for a decision.
 There is no right of appeal beyond the Chair of the Board.
 The written request must set out the grounds upon which the review is requested against at least one of the following: